About this listing

 The property is not on a lake but is very close to several lakes with public beaches, boat launches, and ice-fishing.
 There are also several extensive roads, trails and lakes throughout the crown lands next to our township.

 There is a network of trails on the property (intermediate) for hiking and snowshoeing.
 We often have spare snowshoes on hand if other guests are not using them.
 Most outdoor stores like MEC will rent equipment and gear.
 There is a cross-country ski club (no membership req'd), and nearby there are several OFSC trails.
-At the nearby lake you can rent a canoe for $3 per hour.
+At the nearby lake you can rent a canoe for about $5 per hour.

 The area is ideal for hiking, canoeing, fishing, hunting, birdwatching, camping, exploring, photography, mountain-biking, x-country skiing, snowmobiling, ATVing, boating, snowshoeing, or just relaxing.
 We provide a topo map of the area if you are the adventurous sort, showing various wilderness accesses and roads less travelled, and we can point you in the right direction.
 There are nearby dog-sledding expeditions as well.

 A note for winter stays: A 4WD vehicle is almost certainly a must as the driveway is quite long, and some experience using a wood-burning stove is preferable.
 As your host I will likely be there to check you in, after which I will leave you to your privacy.

 There is also an excellent local store, Chisholm Country Market, that offers locally-produced baked goods, meats, and treats, and gas.

 Please note that pets occasionally come with previous guests so, although every visit gets a thorough cleaning, those with super-sensitive allergies may be affected.